Shocker Toys

-Shocker Toys was a company that manufactured limited release toys and products based on comic book and cartoon characters, as well as original creations.
+Shocker Toys was a company that manufactured limited-release toys and products based on comic book and cartoon characters, as well as original creations.
 Founded in 1998, the company was run by Geoff Beckett Jr., Lance Buttiglieri, and Bill Roshia and was based in Ridgewood, New Jersey.

 In 2012 Beckett rebranded the company as GBJR Toys and began raising money for the company through fundraising sites.
-It has since come under fire for allegedly using licenses without permission and failing to deliver product as promised.
+It has since come under fire for allegedly using licenses without permission and failing to deliver the product as promised.
 Beckett, however, has claimed that GBJR toys is in no way associated with Shocker Toys.